passingthru67/workspaces-to-dock/README.md

 ------------
 The easiest way to install Workspaces-to-Dock is from https://extensions.gnome.org/extension/427/workspaces-to-dock/ using your browser.

-If you would rather install it manually, please download the appropriate zip file from the releases branch on Github (https://github.com/passingthru67/workspaces-to-dock/tree/releases).
-That zip file contains the same non-debug version of the extension as https://extensions.gnome.org and can be installed using Gnome Tweak tool.
+If you would rather install it manually, download the releases branch on Github (https://github.com/passingthru67/workspaces-to-dock/tree/releases) and locate the appropriate release zip file.
+The release zip file contains the same non-debug version of the extension as https://extensions.gnome.org.
+The zip file can be extracted manually to the extensions folder or installed by using Gnome Tweak tool.

+    $unzip workspaces-to-dock@passingthru67@gmail.com.zip -d ~/.local/share/gnome-shell/extensions/workspaces-to-dock@passingthru67@gmail.com

+or

     Gnome Tweak tool --> Shell Extensions --> Install from zip file --> choose the zip file.

 If you're checking out code from the master branch (downloaded as zip or tar.gz), you will find an installation zip file inside with the latest updates and fixes.
 The version number is 0 signifying it is not a release version.
-You simply need to extract it and manually copy it into your ~/.local/share/gnome-shell/extensions/ folder.
-You may also install it using the Gnome Tweak tool.

-	$ unzip workspaces-to-dock@passingthru67@gmail.com.zip -d ~/.local/share/gnome-shell/extensions/workspaces-to-dock@passingthru67@gmail.com
+The zip file can be extracted manually to the extensions folder or installed by using the Gnome Tweak tool as described above.

-Configure using `gnome-shell-extension-prefs`.
-No shell restarts required.
+The extension can be configured using `gnome-shell-extension-prefs`.
+No shell restarts are required.

 Main Settings: